mitchanderson202/Draw-Creator/README.md

 ## Known issues

-- Currently the randomiser doesn't account for teams playing eachother in consecutive weeks.
+- Currently I'm using a slice method so each team will play through all the teams before playing eachother again.
+I'd like to alter this in the future but I need to think about the best approach.
+Current thought process is play each team once, shuffle the array randomly, then play through again.
 - Nothing to stop you finalising and then going back and continuing adding teams.
 - Needs more styling.

----

-## Future Goals

-- Plenty more to come.

 ---